-Keeping up healthy habits can slow the spread of the virus and help protect you, your whānau, and your community from COVID-19, including variants.
-Even if you are vaccinated, you still need to keep up these habits.
+Healthy habits can slow the spread of the virus and help protect you, your whānau, and your community from COVID-19.
+Healthy habits include handwashing and wearing a face mask in crowded indoor places.

-While a 2-dose course provides some protection against severe disease from Omicron, protection against infection can decrease over time.
-A booster will improve protection against Omicron by reducing the chance of more serious infection and the risk of transmitting it to others.
+While a 2-dose course provides some protection against severe disease from Omicron, this protection can decrease over time.
+Booster doses reduce the chance of serious illness and lower the risk of spreading COVID-19 to others.